Commercial Kitchen Flooring

 The Install Process of your new Commercial Kitchen Floor

 Commercial kitchen flooring should always include an integrated radius cove base to eliminate any corners for bacteria harboring and ease of cleaning.
 A typical cove is four inches in height with a one-inch radius.
-It needs to feather into the substrate so the finished flor will tie in without any seams or joints.
+It needs to feather into the substrate so the finished floor will tie in without any seams or joints.

 The next step would be to apply the urethane cement slurry.
 The thickness is controlled by a notched squeegee and rechecked by counting mixes and calculating the covered flooring resulting in a nominal or typical thickness.